AlbertSigsbert/CatWiki/README.md

 Another feature that was a little bit tricky to implement was the most searched cat breeds because it's not directly supported by the given API so I had to get creative to implement it manually and I did achieve it using ContextAPI and LocalStorage

-Finally, I have to say it was so fun building this project since I am a cat lover, it's always great to be able to use code to build the things you love >:-)
+Finally, I it was so fun building this project since I am a cat lover, it's always great to be able to use code to build the things you love :-)

 ### Built With